| |

 The train station in Andijon

 You’re now officially in the Fergana Valley!
-It’s an awesome region and very different from the beaten-track destinations in Uzbekistan.
-I suggest you spend 3-4 days to soak in the authentic culture of the region.
+It’s an awesome region and very different from the more popular destinations in Uzbekistan like Samarkand and Bukhara.

 Check out my full guide to the Fergana Valley.

-If you’re doing the journey the other way, the process is pretty much the same.
+If you’re doing the journey the other way, the process is very similar.

-Take Bus 777 from in front of Andijan 1 Train Station all the way to Osh New Bus Station.
+Take Bus 777 from in front of Andijan 1 Train Station towards Osh New Bus Station.
 The ticket costs 15.000 UZS / 1.3$.

 Alternatively, take a shared taxi to the border (~30.000 UZS), cross Dostyk Border Crossing on foot, then hop on a local marshrutka (15 KGZ / 0.2$) to Osh City center.